The Watch in the Sand: Part 10

 August 2, 2033

-The first Nanocule-compatable Board Browser is released to the public.
+The first Nanocule-compatible Board Browser is released to the public.
 Many Universities begin to hold night classes on effective and efficient use of Nanocule Board Browsing.
 Most early adopters report vertigo when browsing too fast.
 First adopters agree that the user interface does not look appealing, and is fairly clumsy and unreliable.
 Sales of hand held devices still drop drastically.

 Thousands of new students sign up for classes on programming for the new interfacing protocols.
 Silicon Valley predicts the beginning of the Golden Age of Nanocule Programming